Linaro/lite-cornea/book/src/Iris.md

 perspective, as if the hardware the instance is emulating were to do the request itself.

-Instances are conventionally organized into a heirachy.
+Instances are organized into a hierarchy by convention.
-The names of instances reflect it's position in this hierachy, starting with the root, and moving down the tree, separating each layer with a '.'.
+The names of an instance reflect it's position in this hierarchy, starting with the root, and moving down the tree, separating each layer with a '.'.

-# Inspecting the heirachy
+# Inspecting the hierarchy

-On the command line, cornea can inspect the instance hierachy with the `child-list` subcommand.
+On the command line, cornea can inspect the instance hierarchy with the `child-list` subcommand.

 For example, listing the children instances of the secure element